The Wizard of Oz on television: Move to cable

-In the 1980s, Ted Turner purchased the film from MGM, alongside Gone with the Wind.
-Because both films were still licensed to CBS, Turner and the network negotiated a deal that extended CBS' license for The Wizard of Oz in exchange for relinquishing its rights to Gone with the Wind.
+In 1986, Ted Turner purchased the MGM film archives, which included The Wizard of Oz and Gone with the Wind.
+Because both films were still licensed to CBS, Turner and CBS negotiated a deal that extended CBS' license for The Wizard of Oz in exchange for relinquishing its rights to Gone with the Wind.
 In 1991, the film was shown twice a year for the first time.
 1991 also marked the first time since 1956 that the film was shown in November.
 This also happened in 1993, when the film was telecast in February and November.
-The film was not aired in 1992, 1995 and 1997, marking the first time since 1963 that a year was skipped in showings of the film.
-Turner, which owned most of the pre-May 1986 MGM film and television library at the time (later owned by Warner Bros.), began moving to make its properties exclusive to Turner-owned outlets in the late 1990s; as such, in 1998, The Wizard of Oz made its last appearance on CBS, moving exclusively to Turner-owned properties the following year.
+The film was not aired in 1992, and 1995, marking the first time since 1963 that a year was skipped in showings of the film.
+Turner began moving to make its properties exclusive to its own (by then Time Warner) outlets in the late 1990s; as such, in 1998, The Wizard of Oz made its last appearance on CBS, moving exclusively to Time Warner-owned properties the following year.
 From 1999 to 2004, the film was exclusively aired on TNT around Thanksgiving a few times in a row on certain days.
-Beginning in 2004 (and every year since), the film has exclusively broadcast on TBS a few times in a row on certain days around Thanksgiving.
-Beginning and since 2014, the film has always been broadcast on TNT a few times in a row on certain days either before or close to Christmas.
+Beginning in 2004 (and every year since), the film has exclusively broadcast on TBS several times in a row on certain days around Thanksgiving weekend.
+Beginning in 2014, the film has always been broadcast on TNT several times in a row on certain days either before or close to Christmas.

 2000 marked the first time that the film was shown on U.S. television during the summer.
 In 2002, it was shown five times.

 On November 6, 2011, TBS became the American television network on which The Wizard of Oz has been aired most often, when the film had its 32nd showing on that channel, finally breaking CBS' record 31 showings.
-As of April 29, 2013, Turner Classic Movies has shown the film 23 times.
+As of January 13, 2024, Turner Classic Movies has shown the film 32 times.

+In 2025, Warner Bros.
+Discovery (which by then owned the film and the former Turner networks) sublicensed the rights to the film to AMC for carriage on its Best Christmas Ever block.